List of DC Comics characters: A: Nicholas Galtry

-Nicholas Galtry is the legal guardian of Garfield Logan (Beast Boy) and seeks to acquire his inheritance.
-Galtry hires the first Arsenal in an attempt to kill Beast Boy, which fails.
-Following Arsenal's defeat, Galtry takes the Arsenal armor for himself to attack Beast Boy with.
+Nicholas Galtry is the legal guardian of Garfield Logan / Beast Boy and seeks to acquire his inheritance.
+Galtry hires the second Arsenal in an attempt to kill Beast Boy, which fails.
+Following Arsenal's defeat, Galtry takes the Arsenal armor for himself to attack Beast Boy with as the fourth Arsenal.

 Third version

-A third version had fought Chris King and Vicki Grant.
-This version was created by Robby Reed's Master form from the cell samples of an unidentified human, is a member of the Evil Eight, wears armor, and wields firearms.
+A third Arsenal fought Chris King and Vicki Grant.
+This version was created by Robby Reed and is a member of the Evil Eight.